MrRandomUniverse/IPL-Event-2025/README.md

 ## ❓ Need Help?

 Got questions or facing an issue?
-Just ask in the `#support` channel or ping one of the mods — we’ve got your back.
+Just ask in the `#help=and-suggest` channel or ping one of the mods — we’ve got your back.

 Let the XP battles begin.
 May your bets be bold, your teams victorious, and your refunds generous.
 **Good luck, May the XP gods and Mr. Random be in your favor.** 🎲🔥🏏